Submitted by New Media Rights last modified Fri, 06/02/2023 - 12:59pm

 Applications for positions

-- Clinical Legal Intern - applications are now open for summer.
+- Clinical Legal Intern - applications accepted each trimester

 Title: Clinical Legal Intern